U8NWXD/oppia-wiki/End-to-End-Tests.md

 1. Adding a `protractor-test-some-name` class to the element in question, and then referencing it by `by.css('.protractor-test-some-name')`.
 We do not use `by.id` for this purpose because Oppia frequently displays multiple copies of a DOM element on the same page, and if an `id` is repeated then references to it will not work properly.
 This is the preferred method, since it makes clear to those editing production code exactly what the dependence on protractor is, thus minimising the likelihood of confusing errors when they make changes.
 Sometimes this may not work, though (e.g. for embedded pages, third-party libraries and generated HTML), in which case you may instead need to use one of the options below.

-2. Existing element ids, for example `explorationLanguageCode`.
+2. Using existing element ids.
 We avoid using existing classes for this purpose as they are generally style specifications such as `big-button` that may be changed in the future.

-3. You can use `by.tagName` if you are sure you are in a context where only one element will have (or is likely to have in future) the given name.
+3. You can use `by.tagName` if you are sure you are in a context where only one element will have (and is likely to have in future) the given name.
 The `<input>` and `<button>` tags often fall under this category.
 Try to avoid `by.buttonText` and `by.linkText` since they are sensitive to the choice of user-facing text.

 4. Finally, you can use `by.xpath` to specify an exact path from the starting element to the one you get to.
 This is not ideal since it renders the tests fragile to changes in the DOM.
-However sometimes it is necessary, for example to send elements to `expectRichText` in `forms.js` which requires it receive an exact element that cannot be directly specified.

 If you use one of options 2-4, you should create a chain of element selectors where the top of the chain uses option 1.
 Suppose we have a DOM like this: